-If you’re looking to establish or advance a contract management career, consider the Master Certificate in Contract Management programs offered 100% online by Villanova University.
-By enrolling in one of these programs, you’ll reap the benefits of an expert-led online faculty and a flexible, video-based e-learning platform that’s available 24/7.
+If you’re looking to establish or advance a contract management career, consider the Certificate in Agile Contract Management program offered 100% online by Villanova University.
+By enrolling in this program, you’ll reap the benefits of an expert-led online faculty and a flexible, video-based e-learning platform that’s available 24/7.
 There’s no better way for working professionals to access high-quality, university-backed training that fits into even the busiest schedules.

-Encompassing three online certificate courses, Villanova’s master certificate programs cover essential concepts and strategies in the field of contract management.
-Depending on your field of interest, you can earn a Master Certificate in Commercial Contract Management or a Master Certificate in Government Contract Management – and you’ll also prepare for the corresponding certification exams offered by the NCMA.
-Villanova’s certificate courses and master certificate programs allow you to:
+Encompassing four online certificate courses, Villanova’s certificate programs cover essential concepts and strategies in the field of contract management – and you’ll also prepare for the corresponding certification exams offered by the NCMA.
+Villanova’s certificate courses and certificate programs allow you to:

-With convenient online training, you’ll be able to start applying your new knowledge to your job immediately.
-You can also be confident in the quality of the education you’ll receive, because Villanova has been ranked #1 by U.S. News & World Report in the Master’s category/North region for almost twenty years.
-With Villanova credentials and industry certification, you’ll demonstrate dedication to your work and mastery of the subject matter to current and prospective employers, and position yourself for the best contract management careers available.
+With convenient online training, you may start to apply your new knowledge to your job immediately.
+With Villanova credentials and industry certification, you can demonstrate dedication to your work and mastery of the subject matter to current and prospective employers, and position yourself for the best contract management careers available.